 The following offices provide model contracts for property purchases:

 - the Dutch Association of Real Estate Agents (Nederlandse Vereniging van Makelaars)

 - the Dutch Homeowner Association (Vereniging Eigen Huis — VEH)

 The sales contract does not have to fulfill any formal requirements, but it should state the basic rights and responsibilities of both parties.
 The transfer of property needs to be attested by a notary living in the Netherlands.

 Leading a healthy life in the Netherlands is quite easy with the country’s comprehensive healthcare system.
 The government invests a significant share of the annual GNP in the health sector.
-About 140 hospitals, 330 nursing homes, and 80 psychiatric clinics can be found all over the Netherlands.
+About 117 hospitals can be found all over the Netherlands.

 The Dutch school system is divided into primary (Basisonderwijs) and secondary education (Voortgezet Onderwijs).
 After eight years of primary school, a recommendation regarding further academic options is issued to all children.